parram4ri/dailyassignments/readme.md

 1. Install git on your computer.
 Instructions can be found in the git.md file in this repository.

+2. Install NodeJS on your computer.
+Instructions can be found in this link: https://nodejs.org/en/download/package-manager

-2. Create a github account.
+3. Create a github account.

-3. Fork this repository to your GitHub account by clicking the "Fork" button at the top right corner of this page.
+4. Fork this repository to your GitHub account by clicking the "Fork" button at the top right corner of this page.

-4. Clone the forked repository to your local machine:
+5. Clone the forked repository to your local machine:

    ```bash
    git clone https://github.com/yourusername/dailyassignments.git
    ```

-5. Navigate to the specific unit, day, and part directory you want to work on.
+6. Navigate to the specific unit, day, and part directory you want to work on.

-6. Read the `instructions.md` file carefully.
+7. Read the `instructions.md` file carefully.
 It contains detailed instructions on what needs to be implemented for the assignment.

-7. Complete the assignment according to the instructions.
+8. Complete the assignment according to the instructions.

-8. Once you have completed the assignment, commit your changes locally:
+9. Once you have completed the assignment, commit your changes locally:

    ```bash
    git add .
    git commit -m "Completed assignment for unit X, day Y, part Z"
    ```

-9. Push your changes to your forked repository on GitHub:
+10. Push your changes to your forked repository on GitHub:

    ```bash
    git push origin main